 Multimodal transportation is also central to issues of equity.
 In areas where vehicle ownership rates may be low, providing transit options allows those without cars or those who do not drive the ability to live in the Region.
 In addition, the impacts of increasing gas and car prices disparately impact lower income individuals, making proximity to reliable alternative modes of transportation critical.
-Increasing housing opportunity with access to a broad range of transportation alternatives will be important to attract a wider diversity of residents across a range of incomes.
+In its effort to attract a wider diversity of residents, such as those across a range of incomes, increasing housing opportunity with access to a broad range of transportation alternatives will be important.